AbdnBiomechEng/TechForParalysis/Code/Model/OptimalControl/FullModel/readme.md

 The initial state initial_state.mat (visualised in Opensim using initial_state.mot) was found by running das3_optimize_hang.m, which is a static optimization that aims to minimize muscle effort (weight=1), scapular winging (weight=0.1), and glenohumeral force away from the centre of the glenoid (weight = 0.01).
 It does not include kinematic tracking, but it is constrained to look for solutions near the DSEM initial position.
 The initial guess for this optimization was the DSEM initial position, with zero activations and muscle fibres at their optimal length.

-Note: This initial state has quite a high activation of the lower part of the serratus anterior and the middle part of pectoralis major (thoracic), to stabilise the scapula and humeral rotation.

 ### Optimisation parameters

 The function runopt.m is used to set up the simulation, in the section "Read in data and set up optimisation parameters".
 There, we specify: